Gleyder42/colomar/docs/reference/import.md

 # Import

 You can import other files, which brings all element from that file into the current scope.
+A function, variable, struct, enum or event can be is either public or private.

+#### Public
+An item is public if it is tagged with `pub`.
+A public item is accessible in every file.

+#### Private
+Every item is private by default.
+A private item is only accessible in the current file.

 ## Syntax